Britain's car industry may inspire more balanced economic recovery

 But British manufacturers and the country's trade deficit may benefit from the trend in the automotive industry for car makers to source more parts locally, avoiding the risks of long international supply chains and hedging on currencies.

-This drove Toyota's decision to buy fuel pipes from the UK factories of Japanese parts maker Futaba Industrial.
+This drove Toyota's decision to buy fuel pipes from the UK factories of Japanese parts maker Futaba Industrial (7241.T).

 "Toyota were quite insistent on producing it in the UK.
 A lot of large businesses want to localise production back into the UK to mitigate currency risk," Paul Heard, Futaba's UK managing director, said.